awolde/python-challenge/README.md

 # python-challenge
-Some python codes that I was playing with.
+Some python coding challenges that I was playing with from here - https://github.com/CarstenKoenig/AdventOfCode2016